 Drug Related (CPOE, allergy and medication lists and drug interactions) - This section asks a user to enter, change and access allergies and medications, lab and radiology orders.
-Drug- drug and drug-allergy Interaction will appear as a result of the data entered.
+Drug- drug and drugallergy Interaction will appear as a result of the data entered.
 The interaction will require your acknowledgement and/or intervention.
 For the purposes of this exercise you may decide on an appropriate response or simple you "Test" when prompted.

-Moderator/Ad ministrator:

-Data Logger:

-Date/Time:

-Location of Te esting:

-Participant #
+Participant Background Information

-Gende er:

-O Male

-O Female

-O Unknown

-Age:

-0 <19
+- O <19

-0 20-29
+- O 20-29

-0 30-39
+- O 30-39

-0 40-49
+- O 40-49

-0 50-59
+- O 50-59

-0 60-69
+- O 60-69

-0 70-79
+- 0 70-79

-0 80-89
+- 0 80-89

-0 >89
+- O >89

-Level of Education:

-0 No high school degree
+- O No high school degree

-0 High school graduate, diploma or the equivalent (for example: GED)
+- O High school graduate, diploma or the equivalent (for example: GED)

-0 Some college credit, no degree
+- O Some college credit, no degree

-0 Trade/technical/vocational training
+- O Trade/technical/vocational training

-0 Associate degree
+- O Associate degree

+- O Bachelor's degree

-0 Bachelor's degree Master's degree
+- O Master's degree

-0 Doctorate degree (e.g., MD, DNP, DMD, PhD)
+- O Doctorate degree (e.g., MD, DNP, DMD, PhD)

-O Doctorate degree (e.g., MD, DM, PMD, PMD)

-Provider Occu upation/Role:

-Years of profe essional experience:

-Years of expe rience with EHR (rounded to the nearest half year):

-Years of expe rience with VistA EHR (rounded to the nearest half year):
+Years of experience with VistA EHR (rounded to the nearest half year):

 Any Assistive Technology Needs (screen readers or magnifiers, large-print or tactile keyboard):

-Use